fission-codes/one-webcrypto/README.md

 We're also making use of webpack's pseudo-standard of the ["browser" flag](https://webpack.js.org/guides/package-exports/#target-environment) for imports.

+So if your environment doesn't support that, it _may_ or _may not_ work.

 We know that this setup works (*should work*) with
 * NodeJS 15+ (thus also e.g. mocha)
 * ESBuild